 Description: This INDEPENDENT STUDY online course is designed to help students manage their resources and make sound personal financial decisions.
 Students explore financial planning, credit, banking services, income taxes, insurance, and investments.
+Career components will also be incorporated.

 Prerequisites: None.
 Students will need to be independent learners with access to a computer and internet.